russellbits/Writing/Fiction/03.Short Stories/08.scalpel-and-memory/story.md

 They arrive at Richards' lab and he opens the door with his security ID.
 Inside are white counter tops piled up with metal boxes all whirring and beeping and oscillating.
 The space is more lit by the glow of computer monitors than the few desk lamps placed around the room, giving the lab a constantly shifting feeling.
 All along another wall are cabinets of rat cages with dozens of white rats in them.
 Jacob nods to Carl, Richards' big, jolly postdoc assistant.
 Jacob disliked Carl for always being so jovial.
 It struck him as idiotic.
 Carl smiles back and Richards leads Jacob over to one particular rat cage covered in transmitters of some kind.
 "We can add one more component to the RFID prion that will allow it to attach to a synapse and once there, the RFID portion of the molecule will be able to reverberate a radio frequency signal using part of the charge coming down the dendrite."
 Richards points to a computer monitor where a stream of massive numbers are scrolling by at illegible speeds.
 "Those are synaptic ID numbers."

 Jacob stares at the numbers.
 There were probably 5 trillion neurons in a rat's brain.
 Each neuron might have up to 7,000 synapses where the neurons touch each other through a thick web of connections of axons and dendrites.
-That meant that even a rat had up 10,000 trillion---10 quadrillion---synapses.
+That meant that even a rat had up 10,000 trillion—10 quadrillion—synapses.
 Was this even possible?
 He'd never known Richards to pull his leg.
 "Of the rat?" he asked skeptically.

 "Yeah."